Is Your Website ADA Compliant?

-The Americans with Disabilities Act (ADA) was introduced in 1990 to help the millions of Americans who live with a disability.
+The Americans with Disabilities Act (ADA) was introduced in 1990 to help the nearly 50 million Americans who live with a disability.
 Webstix has been active in making sure that our clients who request ADA compliant websites conform to the industry standards set by WCAG 2.0 – Web Content Accessibility Guidelines, so that people with disabilities can navigate through websites we design.

 The goal of ADA compliance is to create the website in such a manner that a person with epilepsy, for example, can use the website without risk of seizure.
 Or, as another example, a vision-impaired person using a screen reader (or screen reader browser plugins like ChromeVox) can order their groceries or access their bank account.
 The goal of ADA Compliance is fairness and bringing to the Web the same inclusiveness that can be found in brick-and-mortar establishments that also comply with the ADA.

 The World Wide Web Consortium (W3C) administers the WCAG and serves as the arbiter of the Internet.
 WCAG 2.0 Compliance comes in three levels (less compliant to more compliant / easiest to hardest):

 Important Note: WCAG AAA compliance relates 100% with Section 508, which severely impacts design, performance and look / feel.
 The Department of Justice (DOJ) has admitted that 508 compliance (AAA) is not practical, which is why A and AA are the acceptable standards.